 Probiotic Sauerkraut Recipe

-1 organic, medium green cabbage
+1 organic, medium green or purple cabbage

 1 TBL sea salt

 Core and chop cabbage.
 Mix all sauerkraut ingredients in a large bowl.